Pat Condell

 Patrick Condell (born 23 November 1949) is a British writer, polemicist, and former stand-up comedian.
 In his early career, he wrote and performed in alternative comedy shows during the 1980s and 1990s in London, winning the Time Out Comedy Award in 1991.
 He was also a regular panelist on BBC Radio 1's Loose Talk programme.

-In early 2007 he began uploading to the internet short filmed monologue polemics primarily about religious authority, authoritarianism in government and left-wing politics, and the societal effects of Muslim immigration into Europe, which have featured on the front pages of websites such as YouTube and LiveLeak.
-They have also been published on DVD, and also as a book of video transcripts.
-As of June 2017, Condell's YouTube channel has over a third of a million subscribers, with over 70 million views.
+In early 2007, Condell began uploading videos on the internet, consisting of monologue polemics primarily about religious authority, authoritarianism in government and left-wing politics, and notably criticism of Islam and the societal effects of Muslim immigration into Western Europe.
+His videos have also been published on DVD, and as a book of video transcripts.

 Early life

-Condell was born in Dublin on 23 November 1949.
-He was raised in England as a Catholic.
+Condell was born to an Irish Catholic family, and was raised in England.
 His father was a compulsive gambler working in a betting shop until he was sent to prison for stealing money; he subsequently died of leukaemia.
 The Condell family in consequence was impoverished, moving repeatedly from home to home.
 Condell was educated in several different Church of England schools in South London, saying of this time, "I found myself segregated in assembly and shunted into another room while everyone said their morning prayers.
 The whole pantomime seemed hollow to me even then.
 Once you become aware of the gulf between what people profess to believe and how they actually behave, it's hard to take any of it seriously."

 Condell left school at 16.
 His first job was as a dish-washer in the revolving restaurant on top of the Post Office Tower, now known as the BT Tower in London, for five shillings an hour.
-He became a vegetarian in 1976 after watching a deer being butchered.
 Condell did a number of jobs including working in a furniture warehouse, as a welder at the Ford Transit plant in Southampton, as an office clerk for a shipping company, volunteering on a kibbutz in Israel and then doing six years of logging in Canada.